 What is a cipher suite?

-A cipher suite is a set of information that helps to determine how your web server will communicate secure data over HTTPS.
+A cipher suite is a set of information that helps determine how your web server will communicate secure data over HTTPS.

 A web server uses certain protocols and algorithms to determine how it will secure your web traffic.
 These are the ingredients of a secure connection.
 A cipher suite is essentially a list of those ingredients.

 The security level of your HTTPS traffic (the safety of your data and the data of your users) depends on which cipher suites your web server uses.

 The compatibility of your HTTPS traffic (who will see errors, warnings or experience other issues) depends on the cipher suites your web server uses.

 The performance of your HTTPS traffic (how fast users see your pages – page speed) depends on the cipher suites your web server uses.

 Just to sum that up, your website uses cipher suites to determine…